euclidjda/value-investing-studies/README.md

 # Value Investing Studies

 This repo is a collection of data anaysis studies that examines the performance and characteristics of value investing over long periods of time.
-Each directory is study dedicated to a particular form of data analysis pertaining to value investing.
+Each directory is a study dedicated to a particular form of data analysis on value investing.
 The studies rely publicly available stock market and economic data.
 The studies are:
 - [Value and Inflation](https://github.com/euclidjda/value-investing-studies/tree/master/value-and-inflation):
 	- Characterizes the relationship of value stock performance with respect to inflation as measured by the consumer price index
 - [Value and Interest Rates](https://github.com/euclidjda/value-investing-studies/tree/master/value-and-interest-rates):